himanshu0330/BlockChain/Solidity/readme.md

 # Passing Parameter

 Passing data from one Contract to other, various Ways Studied, Order of Execution must be Studied Well.

+# Parent Function Calling

+There are two methods of calling functions of parent contract

+1. Direct calling though function Name
+2. Through Super keyword and follwing the rules of Multiple Inheritance.